An Educated Warm Start For Deep Image Prior-Based Micro CT Reconstruction

 \subsection{Synthetic Training Dataset}

-We pretrain on a synthetic training dataset (i.e.\ \textbf{ellipses images}).
-Images composed of ellipses with random position, shape, rotation and intensity values are commonly used to train and evaluate learned reconstruction methods.
+We pretrain on a synthetic training dataset of images composed of ellipses or ellipsoids with random position, shape, orientation and intensity values, which are commonly used to train and evaluate learned reconstruction methods.
 This image class encompasses basic building blocks of more complex images, while favoring piece-wise smoothness.
 Synthetic data is particularly useful when it is infeasible to collect high-quality ground truth images reassembling the image class of the target reconstructive task, while enabling the learning of features tailored to the inversion of the forward operator $A$.
 In the experiments, we use datasets of \num{32000} training and \num{3200} validation images generated on-the-fly using ODL \cite{adler2018odl}.
-The image resolution and the distribution of the ellipses can be easily adapted to match different target data.
+The image resolution and the distribution of the ellipses / ellipsoids can be easily adapted to match different target data.
 The synthetic projection data is computed by forward projecting the ground truth images and adding \num{5}\,\% white noise.
 Fig.~\ref{fig:pretraining_samples_ellipses_walnut} shows an exemplary ground truth image and reconstructions obtained by the FBP and U-Net from the simulated noisy data.